-On March 28, 2023, the Company borrowed \$250,000 under a new term facility with a syndicate of banks led by US Bank (Term Facility).
+On March 28, 2023, the Company borrowed \$250,000 under term facility with a syndicate of banks led by US Bank (Term Facility).
 These funds were used to redeem the Notes as described above.
-The interest rate for this borrowing is set at SOFR plus the applicable margin that is determined according to a sliding scale based upon the financial strength ratings of WRAC, WREB and ivari.
-The applicable margin under the Term Facility ranges from 1.375% to 2.000% until March 28, 2025, and thereafter the applicable margin under the Term Facility ranges from 1.500% to 2.125%.
+The interest rate for this borrowing was set at SOFR plus the applicable margin that was determined according to a sliding scale based upon the financial strength ratings of WRAC, WREB and ivari.
+The applicable margin under the Term Facility ranged from 1.375% to 2.000% until March 28, 2025, and thereafter the applicable margin under the Term Facility ranged from 1.500% to 2.125%.